Delta Caeli

 This is a B-type star with a stellar classification of B2 IV-V, where the luminosity class IV-V indicates the spectrum shows mixed traits of a subgiant star and a main sequence star.
-It has 7−8 times the mass of the Sun and about 3.9 times the Sun's radius.
-The star is around nine million years old and is radiating 2,578 times the Sun's luminosity from its photosphere at an effective temperature of 21,150 K.
+It has 7 times the mass of the Sun and about 4 times the Sun's radius.
+The star is around nine million years old and is spinning with a projected rotational velocity of 10 km/s.
+It is radiating 2,075 times the Sun's luminosity from its photosphere at an effective temperature of 19,616 K.